hmorrk/hmorrk/README.md

 ### 👨‍💻 About Me

-- 🎓 I'm currently pursuing a **Professional Bachelor's in Industrial Operations and Digitization** at [UM6P](https://www.um6p.ma/) and a student at **1337**, the project-based coding school of 42 Network.
+- 🎓 I'm currently pursuing a **Professional Bachelor's in Industrial Operations and Digitalization** at [UM6P](https://www.um6p.ma/) and a student at **1337**, the project-based coding school of 42 Network.

 - 🔧 I love **building efficient systems** at the intersection of **automation, software, and hardware**.